raab-lab/rnaseq/README.md

 This pipeline interfaces with the Raab Lab airtable.
 We use [pyairtable](https://pyairtable.readthedocs.io/en/latest/) to interact with the Airtable API.
 Install it with:

     module load python/3.8.8
-    pip install --user pyairtable
+    pip install --user pyairtable==2.1.0.post1

-Next, go to your account page and copy your personal API key (you made need to generate it first).
+Next, go to your account page and copy your personal access token (you made need to generate it first).
 Then go to Longleaf and create a file called `.secrets/airtable` in your home directory (you will need to create the .secrets folder if you don't have one):

     vim ~/.secrets/airtable

 Add this line to the file:

-    export AIRTABLE_API_KEY=<YOUR_API_KEY>
+    export AIRTABLE_PAT=<YOUR_PAT>

 Save the file and then run:

     chmod go-rwx ~/.secrets/airtable

-**This is important because the API key is essentially a password so keep it safe.**
+**This is important because the access token is essentially a password so keep it safe.**

 Airtable Steps
 --------------